raks0009/raks0009.github.io/_pages/publications.md

 --->

 ### Journal
 1. **R. Mittal**, A.A.
 Prince, A.R.J.
-Fredo, “Modified-MaMeMi Filter Bank for Efficient Extraction of Brainwaves from Electroencephalograms”.
-2021, IEEE Transactions on Biomedical Circuits and Systems (in review).
+Fredo, “Time-Sliced Architecture for Low-Area Accelerator to Detrend High-Definition Electroencephalograms”, 2021, IEEE Transactions on Biomedical Circuits and Systems (in review).
 2. **R. Mittal**, A.A.
 Prince, S. Nalband, F. Robert, A.R.J.
 Fredo, <a href="https://raks0009.github.io/publication/2021-momamemi">“Modified-MaMeMi Filter Bank for Efficient Extraction of Brainwaves from Electroencephalograms”</a>.
 2021, Elsevier Biomedical Signal Processing & Control.
 3. **R. Mittal**, A.A.
 Prince, S. Nalband, F. Robert, A.R.J.
 Fredo, <a href ="https://raks0009.github.io/publication/2020-08-22-amamemi">“Low-Power Hardware Accelerator for Detrending Measured Biopotential Data”</a>.
 2021, IEEE Transactions on Instrumentation and Measurement.